The hotel is open for bookings

 8 doubles, 3 twin and 1 single

-We have 12 individually styled en-suite guest bedrooms.
+We have 12 individually styled guest bedrooms, all of which are en-suite.

-Dogs are welcome but we ask they are not left alone in the rooms.
+Dogs are welcome in the rooms and the bar area, but we ask they are not left alone in the rooms.

 Our Free Wi-Fi is now available throughout the hotel.